Text processing

 it was the season of darkness it was the spring of hope

-When you’re feeling done, it’s a good idea to always apply whitespace normalization as the final transformation step:
+When you’re feeling done with the transformations, it’s always a good idea to apply whitespace normalization as the final transformation step:

 normalizer.transform(r"\s+", " ") # Normalize whitespace to a single space